-A social venture that emerged from volunteer initiatives
+A social venture that emerged from initiatives of an informal network

 Food Citizen was registered in May 2019.
 This came shortly after government agencies, schools, and businesses wrote to a volunteer network asking for fair-fee programs.
 They wanted customised program that help them understand and ask questions about the Singapore food landscape.
 This network is Foodscape Collective.

-A small group of volunteers in the network started to look for ways to work together so that collectively, they can accomplish greater environmental and social impact.
+A small group of volunteers started to look for ways to work together.
 At the same time, there was also agreement amongst core volunteers to transit the network into an an ecosystem of individuals, social groups and social ventures.

 A school requested for a semester-long program where 10-year old students can learn about food waste from practitioners.
 There was much excitement amongst the group of individuals on having an actual project to work on.
 The school liked the proposal but they needed to award it to a company within 7 days.
 Having informally guided the teacher for almost a year, Food Citizen's co-creator, Cuifen, took the opportunity to register Food Citizen as the first formal entity in the network.